quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 }
 ```

-## Part 8: Terraform Destroy
+## Part 9: Cleanup

-When you're finished with the example run the following command in the same directory to destroy the Layer0 environment, application and the DynamoDB Table.
+When you're finished with the examples in this guide, run the following destroy command in all the following directories to destroy the Layer0 environment, application and the DynamoDB Table.

+Directories:

+ * /example-1
+ * /example-2
+ * /example-3/env-dev
+ * /example-3/env-staging

 `terraform destroy`

 !!! tip "Remote Backend Resources"
   If you created additional resources (S3 bucket and a DynamoDB Table) separately when configuring a [Remote Backend](#part-5-terraform-remote-state), do not forget to delete those if they are no longer needed.
 You should be able to look at your Terraform configuration file `layer0.tf` to determine the name of the bucket and table.